dlm1223/fantasy-football-optimization/README.md

 </table>
 Above I display the optimal planned-draft given my parameters.
-You can see how each player’s ADP.Rank must be greater than or equal to the slot you are drafting at.
+You can see how each player’s ADP.Rank must be greater than or equal to the slot they are drafted at.

 </br>

-The second function is simSeason() which takes in the planned-draft from getPicks(), and using the errors from earlier, samples from the errors in the player’s corresponding position/bin to get a simulated score for each drafted player.
-Using this, I can sort by simulated score to get the starting lineup.
-You only can put 9 players in your starting lineup and so if you have 2 amazing QBs, only 1 will get into your simulated starting lineup.
+The second function is simSeason() which takes in the above planned-draft from getPicks(), and using the errors from earlier, samples from the errors in the player’s corresponding position/projection-bin to get a simulated score.
+Using this, I can then sort by simulated score to get the starting lineup from my draft.
+You only can put 9 players in your starting lineup and so if you have 2 amazing QBs in the simulated scores, only 1 will get into your simulated starting lineup.
 In addition, I also simulate the scores of the undrafted players, and I assume you are able to add the 4th-best simulated undrafted player at each position.
 I made this assumption